Ness or Nis

-A 857 to Ness (Nis) Northwards from Barvas, this route has many small art based businesses, ranging from potteries and art galleries to several first class photographers.
+A 857 Northwards from Barvas, this route has many small art based businesses, ranging from potteries and art galleries to several first class photographers.

 Past the Morven Gallery, stands the Trussel stone, the largest Standing Stone in Scotland (6 Mt.).
 This area was also the site of the last battle between the Macaulays and Morrisons.

-A little further up the A857 on the opposite side are the Steinacleit Stone Sets.
+A little further up the A857 on the opposite side are the Steinacleit Stone Set

-On entering Ness, is the Comunn Eachdraidh Nis, Ness Heritage Centre.
+On entering the village, is the Comunn Eachdraidh Nis, or Ness Heritage Centre.
 This centre is a must to visit if you are interested in good quality local information about the past.
 It contains an impressive archive of documents, genealogical records, photographs, video and audio recordings and a café.

 At Port of Ness is Harbour View Studio Gallery, with original paintings, fine art prints and greeting cards by Anthony J Barber.